hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > Quadrilles will of the popular surfeit die;
 >
-> The term quadrille's not to that dance confin'd,
+> The term quadrille's not to that dance confined,
 >
-> For they with other dances are combin'd
+> For they with other dances are combined
 >
 > Some of the waltz and country dance partake,
 >